HotKurry/hotkurry.github.io/README.md

-# This is an app for buying crypto based on your favorite Elon
+# This is an app for buying sTESLA